RobDWaller/robdwaller.github.io/_posts/2017-09-04-ai-machine-learning-brief-history-automation.md

 It should be noted that Henry Ford did not invent the automobile nor even the assembly line.
 He and his engineers though did refine and enhance both to such a level that they triggered a manufacturing and automation revolution that we enjoy the benefits of to this day.

-The story of the automation revolution is one of great interest, it is also far more intriguing and involves far more individuals, groups and
+The story of the automation revolution is one of great interest, it is also far more complex, intriguing, and involves far more individuals, groups and companies, than I have been able cover in this short post.
+We are though left with a very important question to answer, how has this automation revolution affected us?

+Since the 1700s and the dawn of automation economic wealth has grown exponentionally.
+In the last x years alone y number of people have been pulled out of poverty.
+In the last 30 years China's economy has grown from to.

+We should have all seen the chart below it tells the odd story of how humanity for a very made little to no economic progress and then in the 18th century things began to change dramatically.

+There can be little doubt that automation has been a great benefit to humanity and has improved the lives of billions.
+This should make us hopeful for the future, automation could make this picture even rosier.

+However this path to economic prosperity hasn't been a smooth one, as the chart suggests.
+There are many questions regarding the impact of automation on employment and concerns it may put many people out of work.
+These concerns are so significant that Elon Musk has suggested we may need to introduce a universal basic income.

+However to assess the impact of automation in the future we should of course look at the history.

 Previous posts in this series: